 With Hedwig's Theme, Williams set the tone for the entire Harry Potter franchise.
 From the opening of the film to the end credits we get an adventurous fantasy score from a master composer.
 It's a joy to listen to and it fits the mood and tone of this children's film flawlessly.
 There are hints of darkness in it and mystery too which is perfectly suited to this story and future composers of the franchise took those hints and expanded on them.
 Here's an example of Williams branching out as he works with director Chris Columbus on this production.

-Another time he didn't work directly with Spielberg, was when Williams joined forces with Robert Zemekis on one of the most unique and fun films of the 1980s.
-Back to the Future features an incredible score from John Williams.
-It's a got a perfect blend of fun, romance, and adventure which is what the movie is all about.
-The score is utilized well for every thrilling action sequence bringing the audience to the edge of their seats.
-It's also got a great soundtrack which works in tandem with the score.
-This one's just a blast to hear.
+Another time he worked with Spielberg, Williams joined the director on one of the most unique and fun films of the 2000s.
+Catch Me If You Can features an incredible score from John Williams.
+It's a got a jazzy feel that puts you back in the 1960s when the movie takes place and blends the of fun Frank Abagnale's con artist journey, with the romantic encounters he has, as well as the emotional and dramatic tension he has with Tom Hanks' relentless FBI agent and his father played brilliantly by Christopher Walken.
+The score is utilized well for every thrilling chase sequence bringing the audience to the edge of their seats.
+This one's just a joy to listen to.

 6. Jurassic Park

 Jurassic Park features one of the most iconic and epic scores from the composer.
 It's got a grandeur and adventurous feel to it that misdirects from the horror film to come.
 The score does a good job of subverting expectations and puts you in the shoes of the main characters as they too start off full of hope and wonder but later become frightened and must fight for survival.
 This is an excellent score which fills the audience with joy, suspense, and dread.